Actindo-AG/Documentation/Channels/UserInterface/02a_Offers.md

     Click this button to cancel creating offers from PIM products.
 The *Select products* wizard window is closed.

 - [CONTINUE]
     Click this button to proceed to the next step.
-The *Review and finalize* wizard window is displayed.
+The *Review and finalize* wizard window is displayed, see [Review and finalize](#review-and-finalize).

 #### Review and finalize